 Our Analysis and Test Results

-This jacket fits and performs best as a midlayer, similar to the REI Co-op Magma 850 Hoody and the Outdoor Research Illuminate Hoody.
+This jacket fits and performs best as a midlayer, similar to the Outdoor Research Illuminate Hoody.
 While the Forge feels as warm as these jackets, it's heavier than both of them.
 It's even heavier than the warmest jackets we reviewed.

 The Forge takes the edge off on chilly days with 700 fill power down insulation, held in place with sewn through baffles.
 Elastic cuffs and a relatively snug fit seal in the heat.
-Our testers found themselves unzipping this jacket for some ventilation more often than while wearing the baggier fitting REI Co-op Magma Hoody.
+Our testers found themselves unzipping this jacket for some ventilation more often than baggier fitting models.
 A snugger fit means less uninsulated space, thus a warmer jacket.
 Finally, the long, hip-hugging hemline extends the warmth coverage well below the waistline.

 The Forge has great weather resistance for a down midlayer, only eclipsed by our Top Pick for Wet Weather, the Rab Microlight Alpine.
 Like the Microlight Alpine, the Forge has an effective DWR treatment on its shell fabric and features DWR treated down.
 In our shower testing (a brutal test for a down jacket that often leaves it soaking wet and unusable for days), the Forge endured four minutes under a powerful shower head before water started leaking through the sewn through baffles, and the down lost little to none of its loft.
 Afterward, we shook the jacket off, and it dried quickly in the sun.